wix/stylable/packages/cli/README.md

     outDir: string;
     /** should the build need to output manifest file */ manifest?: string;
-    /** Generates Stylable index file for the given name, the exports sources will be Stylable files from the `srcDir` unless the `outputSources` option is `true` then it will be the generated Stylable files from the `outDir` */ indexFile?: string;
+    /** Generates Stylable index file for the given name, the exported sources will be Stylable files from the `srcDir` unless the `outputSources` option is `true` then it will be the generated Stylable files from the `outDir` */ indexFile?: string;
     /** custom cli index generator class */ IndexGenerator?: typeof IndexGenerator;